 Lastly, it is also important to know any dimensional limits or limits related to other pre-existing situations that can lead to one choice or another being preferable.

 For example, in the case of a replacement, there may be an existing basin or a space defined by the previous installation which needs to be considered.
 However, it is less common to find a limit of this nature, or it can be identified from an area within which the cooling system is intended.

-All these aspects must be discussed during the data collection phase between the Customer and the Supplier, with the Supplier responsible for assuming a “consultancy” role for the Customer so that the proposal can be the best from both a technical and an economic point of view.Ask more information
+All these aspects must be discussed during the data collection phase between the Customer and the Supplier, with the Supplier responsible for assuming a “consultancy” role on cooling for the Customer so that the proposal can be the best from both a technical and an economic point of view.Ask more information

 5. Water treatment and maintenance

 Like all devices within a technological system, evaporative towers, of whatever type, also require a routine maintenance programme and, in the event of a failure, an extraordinary maintenance program.

 Because of the extreme simplicity of construction, cooling towers do not require particular attention, apart from the observance of some very simple and effective guidelines to ensure they are always kept in optimum operating conditions.

 In fact, safety and efficiency go hand in hand.